codatio/codat-docs/docs/bank-feeds/setup.md

 <IntegrationsList integrations={bankfeedsIntegrations}/>

 Some of these integrations may require enhanced setup specific to bank feeds.
-We walk you through these in our integration-specific instructions in the _Manage integrations_ section of our documentation.
+We walk you through these in our integration-specific instructions in the _Manage integrations_ section of our Bank Feeds API documentation.

 ### Authorization flow